forsbergapp/app_portfolio/README.md

 	- development environment should be configured with ESLint for basic code formatting
 	- development environment should be configured with Jasmine to provide test environment
 	- documentation of installation and development environment
 	- establish common app functionality with email code verification in user processes, user info with statistics, search users, QR Code on the user profile
-	- avoid semantic HTML in all apps if not necessary meaning all input, a, table, li, button, label, select or form elements should be replaced by div elements to avoid different obscure functionality, UI and CSS styles in different browsers.
+	- avoid semantic HTML in all apps if not necessary meaning all input, a, table, li, button, label, select, form or canvas elements should be replaced by div elements to avoid different obscure functionality, UI and CSS styles in different browsers.

 	Security requirements

 	- Content Security Policy against XSS
 	- SHA256 for REST API and Node.js crypto functions with server parameters for user passwords
+	- bank and shop apps are implemented with even higher encryption and security level than other apps
-	- JSON web tokens with extra validation that checks at least token is authorized to correct userid, appid and ip.
+	- JSON web tokens with claim validation
+	- REST API request resource validations on app and user level
 	- stateless app meaning cookies or localstorage should not be used in the browser, PWA should not cache files and just be installable
 	- textediting control on app level to block basic cut/copy/paste for apps that need higher security
 	- access control IP blocking,